 Obstetrician, gynecologist, and OBGYN – Three titles that are easily confused.
 Although they all have something in common (they serve women), they all play different roles in their care of patients.
 They are all well educated in a wide range of women’s health issues, but each has unique specializations.
 We’ll cover them in the order that you, as a woman, would likely be visiting them.

 Gynecologists have at least 8 years of training and are certified by an examining body, such as the American Board of Gynecologists and are registered by a professional organization such as the American College of Obstetricians and Gynecologists.
 They are well versed in gynecology, the study of women’s health and reproductive system.
 Because this is their specialty, many women choose to see gynecologists over family doctors for all well-woman visits or for health issues pertaining to women’s health.
 Gynecologists treat all patients that have female reproductive organs, whether or not they identify as a woman.

 Most patients begin visiting a gynecologist in their early teens and continue to visit them for the rest of their life.
-It’s recommended for women to visit a gynecologist once a year for their well-woman exam, and then as needed as concerns arise regarding their female reproductive system, including concerns about their pelvis, vulva, vagina, or uterus.
+It’s recommended for women to visit a gynecologist once a year for their wellness exam, and then as-needed as concerns arise regarding their reproductive system, including concerns about their pelvis, vulva, vagina, or uterus.

 Conditions Commonly Treated by Gynecologists

-On top of performing yearly well-woman exams, gynecologists consult, treat or serve women in the following:
+On top of performing yearly wellness exams, gynecologists consult, treat or serve women in the following:

 - General health care and preventative medicine, including the diagnosis and treatment of headaches, lower back pain, mood changes, and acne